shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

      ```
    - Restart your computer to complete the installation.
 5. Set up your Linux distribution:
    - After restarting, the Linux distribution terminal window should pop up automatically.
-If not, launch the new Linux terminal via the "Start" menu or by typing its name in `PowerShell` or `Command Prompt`.
+If not, launch the new Linux terminal via the "Start" menu or by typing its name in `PowerShell` or `Command Prompt` (in our case "Ubuntu").
    - Follow the prompts to set up your new user account and password.

+    > [!NOTE]
+    > When setting up your user account, the password will not appear on the Terminal window as you type it.
+This is a security feature.
+Just enter your password and press <kbd>Enter</kbd>.

+    > [!NOTE]
+    > There are two completely different terminals: one for Windows commands (`PowerShell`), and one for Linux commands (your Linux distribution terminal).
+Ensure you use the correct terminal for each step.

 6. Confirm the installation:
    - Verify that **Ubuntu 22.04 LTS** was installed by typing in the Linux terminal:
      ```bash